hyewonrhee/cse15l-lab-reports/labreport1.md

   ![Image](LRstep1.jpg)

-  To solve a similar problem, click the settings button on the bottom-left corner and click `Check for Updates`.
-VScode will then close to restart, and you just need to open the application again.
+  To solve a similar problem, click the settings button on the bottom-left corner and click "Check for Updates".
+VScode will then close to restart, and you will need to open the application again.

+**Step 2:** Remotely Connecting